mstniy/MyBMPLib/README.md

 # MyBMPLib

-A super simple C++ bitmap library.
+A super simple bitmap library written in C.

+*Supports Windows only*

 ## Usage